Mostyn: Port of Mostyn

-The Port of Mostyn is privately owned and is one of the oldest ports in the country, having in the past handled cargoes including steel, coal, timber, woodpulp, animal feedstuffs and fertilizers.
-Nowadays it specialises in the assembly and installation of wind turbines and has been involved in the construction of North Hoyle, (Constructed 2003–2004), Burbo Bank (2006–2007), Rhyl Flats, (2008–2009) Gwynt y Môr (2012–2015) and part of the work involved in the Robin Rigg and Walney windfarms.
+The Port of Mostyn is privately owned and is one of the oldest ports in the country; in the past, it handled cargoes including steel, coal, timber, woodpulp, animal feedstuffs and fertilizers.
+Nowadays, it specialises in the assembly and installation of wind turbines.
+It has been involved in the construction of North Hoyle (constructed 2003–2004), Burbo Bank (2006–2007), Rhyl Flats (2008–2009), Gwynt y Môr (2012–2015), Robin Rigg and Walney windfarms.

-In early 2023, the Port of Mostyn applied to Natural Resources Wales (NRW) for a marine licence to build a new 350 metre long quay wall and reclaim 4.5 hectares of land behind it create new berths for ships, as well as deepening existing berths and re-dredging the approach channel.
+In early 2023, the Port of Mostyn applied to Natural Resources Wales (NRW) for a marine licence.
+This was to build a new 350 metre-long quay wall and reclaim 4.5 hectares of land behind it to create new berths for ships, as well as deepening existing berths and re-dredging the approach channel.